yanhan1666/hanyan-stat.github.io/_pages/about.md

 * **Statistical machine learning.** New methods and statistical guarantees for machine learning topics, such as transfer learning and domain generalization.
 * **Interdisciplinary studies.** Applications in epidemiology and geoscience.

 My [CV](http://hanyan-stat.github.io/files/CV_HanYan.pdf) can be downloaded here.
-Please feel free to contact me if you are interested in learning more about my research.
+Please feel free to contact me if you are interested in my research.
 Email: hanyan@stu.pku.edu.cn

 **I am on the 2024-2025 job market looking for full-time academia positions.
 I am happy to discuss any opportunities!**